-Feature Description See Ramping (analog output)-Some devices attached to analog outputs should not be abruptly stepped up or down, because a sudden change might damage the equipment or cause other problems.
-Instead, you can gradually ramp the device up or down to the desired value.
-PID loop control (analog points)-Proportional integral derivative (PID) loops are used to drive an input toward a particular value (the setpoint) and keep the input very close to that value by controlling an output.
-PID loops are often used in temperature control. page 63 Average filter weight (analog inputs)-A filter weight smooths analog input signals that are erratic or change suddenly. page 75
+Feature Description See PID loop control (analog points)-Proportional integral derivative (PID) loops are used to drive an input toward a particular value (the setpoint) and keep the input very close to that value by controlling an output.
+PID loops are often used in temperature control. page 81 Average filter weight (analog inputs)-A filter weight smooths analog input signals that are erratic or change suddenly. page 95

-^{} Requires PAC Control and a SNAP PAC controller for use.
+Requires PAC Control and a SNAP PAC controller for use.
 For details, see the PAC Control User's Guide (form 1700).